jippey67/sdc-p5/README.md

 ## Discussion

-1) The pipeline generally works well.
+* The pipeline generally works well.
 But the incidental occurence of false positives requires some improvement before the pipeline can be put to actual use.
-Using a deep learning approach with a convolutional network to detect cars might improve the results over those of the SVM used in this project
+Using a deep learning approach with a convolutional network to detect cars might improve the results over those of the SVM used in this project.

-2) The processing time required by the pipeline was around half a second per frame.
+* The processing time required by the pipeline was around half a second per frame.
 This prohibits the use in real time as 24 frames per second need to be processed then.
 Programming in C++ would certainly speed up the process, but other improvements might be needed as well.

-3) The selection of workable parameters took a lot of time.
+* The selection of workable parameters took a lot of time.
 Many 'heavy' combinations led to a hanging processor.
 But playing with the various possibilities certainly increased my knowledge how they influenced the final results.
 And as in earlier projects: A metric like accuracy is a good guidance, but what counts is the final result.

 ## sources
 * udacity.com: various Python functions